Firmsconsulting

 Second function IRR: calculate – 6.24%

-Since, the cost of capital of ABC is 10% and IRR is only 6.24% (less than cost of capital), project D is not acceptable.
+2. Since cost of capital of ABC is 10% and IRR is only 6.24% (less than cost of capital), based on IRR technique, project D is not acceptable.